farhan7reza7/rename-and-push-10/README.md

 ---

 🟢 **[Visit Now – QuranBookk.com »](https://www.quranbookk.com)**
-📌 _Bringing the Light of the Quran and Islam to the Digital World_
+📌 _Bringing the Light of the Holy Quran and Islam to the Digital World_